 The first step to receiving inner healing is to sincerely ask Jesus to be the Lord and Savior of our lives!
 Only genuine relationships with Jesus Christ, Father God and the Holy Spirit can provide the emotional and spiritual healing that we need.
 Our obedience to the Lord and His commandments and instructions is the evidence that we are His children.
 Obeying God is crucial in the healing process.

-The Lord rarely, if ever, releases all past pain and trauma at one time.
-The emotional and spiritual healing He provides usually occur during different seasons of our lives.
+The Lord rarely releases all past pain and trauma at one time.
+The emotional and spiritual healing He provides usually occurs during different seasons of our lives.
 Seasons of healing can last days, weeks, months, or even years.
-Just as in the natural realm, there are longer seasons, shorter seasons and more stormy seasons.
+Just as in the natural realm, there are longer seasons, shorter seasons and more stormy seasons in the process of emotional and spiritual healing.
 The important thing is that we enter the inner healing season trusting the Lord to lead us through it.
 We must have the courage to enter or re-enter the healing process whenever He directs us to do so.

 And lean not on your own understanding;

 Sometimes the opportunity to enter a season of healing presents itself spontaneously without us doing anything to initiate it.
 Emotional pain from the past can be, and often is, triggered and comes up as the result of current painful or traumatic situations.
 When that happens, we need to trust that the Lord knows the perfect time for healing of an area of emotional pain and trauma and follow His guidance to pursue freedom.
 We should pray as Jeremiah prayed in Jeremiah 17:14 (NKJV), “Heal me, O LORD, and I shall be healed; save me, and I shall be saved, for You are my praise.”
 However, we also need to realize that the healing of emotional pain and trauma can be a painful process, especially if we have experienced serious emotional trauma over a long period of time.